Conference Schedule

 Friday 1:00 – 6:00pm

 Known as the largest and finest Arts and Crafts silent auction, this two-day event serves as a fund-raiser for the non-profit Arts and Crafts Research Fund.
+The ACRF funds research trips and expenses associated with new studies on the movement and its revival.
 Have something to donate for a tax deduction?
 Contact us using this form.

 Arts and Crafts Demonstrations